colenocks/space-exploration-journal/README.md

 ## APIs Used

-[Planetary Systems API](https://api.le-systeme-solaire.net/): To gather data about the planets.
+[Planetary Systems API](https://api.le-systeme-solaire.net): To gather data about the planetary bodies in the solar system.
 [APOD API](https://api.nasa.gov/planetary/apod): To show a relevant image of the planet or something related to space.

 ## How to Use

-1. Select Planets: Use the dropdown menu to select multiple planets for your exploration trip.
+1. Select planets: Use either the dropdown menu to select planets or generate randomly.
 2. Launch: Click the launch button (rocket icon) to simulate the trips.
 Each trip will be recorded with the date and time.
 3. Visualize Data: After launching, navigate to the visualization page to see stacked bar charts that display:
    - The most visited planets per month.